 At High Ridge Traditional Healing Arts, a comprehensive approach is used to provide natural solutions to a wide range of health concerns.
 Services are tailored to the needs of each patient, so that the root cause of the problem is addressed, rather than only the symptom.
+The technique used at the clinic is quite gentle and minimal - people are surprised at how deeply relaxed they become!

-This comprehensive method is based on the ancient tradition of classical East Asian Medicine and is enhanced by techniques developed through contemporary research.
+Treatment is based on the ancient tradition of classical East Asian Medicine and is enhanced by techniques developed through contemporary research.

 CONDITIONS TREATED

-INSURANCES ACCEPTED: Aetna, CDPHP, MVP, NYSHIP
+INSURANCES ACCEPTED: Aetna, CDPHP, MVP, Cigna, NYSHIP

 Acupuncture is a part of a medical system that has been in practice for over 3,500 years.
 This system, East Asian Medicine, includes acupuncture, traditional Chinese herbal medicine, physiotherapy, exercise therapy and diet therapy.
 Today, East Asian Medicine is researched and practiced in hospitals and clinics around the world.